Tawhid404Err/Firebase-Authentication/README.md

 ## Usage

+The application provides a simple, intuitive interface for users to create accounts or log in:

+1. Toggle between "Signup" and "Login" modes using the slider button
-The application provides a simple interface for users to create accounts.
-Enter your email and password in the respective fields and click "Create user" to register.
+2. Enter your email and password in the respective fields
+3. Click "Create user" to register a new account or "Login" to sign in with existing credentials
+4. Use the eye icon to toggle password visibility

 ## Technologies Used